NOTE: I am grateful to Jacqui from the Nuneaton & North Warwickshire FHS for correcting some factual errors that appeared in this article.

 Here is the story ...

-Thomas Garrett (who apparently fancied himself as a poet), was born in Baddeley Ensor near Atherstone (Warwickshire) in 1796, the son of a farmer.
+Thomas Garrett (who became a published poet), was born in Baddeley Ensor near Atherstone (Warwickshire) in 1796, the son of a farmer.
 After a village school education, he received private tuition from Reverend Dr. John Adamthwaite to prepare him for the Bishop's examination for Holy Orders - but Garrett eloped to Scotland with the vicar's niece, one Ann Cooper who was also an heiress.
 His wife and child died within 2 years, at which point Garrett came back to England, met up again with Dr Adamthwaite and was eventually ordained in 1821.
 (MU/BA)

 ... and a possible explanation